StarCruiseStudios/PhxTest/README.md

   can be passed in to be logged.
 * `Log` can also be used to log any test messages that you want to appear inline in the test logs.
+* `Pending` is used to indicate that a test's implementation is pending completion.
+By default, pending tests will cause a failure.
+Setting the `PHX_TEST_FAIL_ON_PENDING` to  `false` or overriding the test class's `FailOnPending` property to `false` will cause the test to complete successfully and ignore the pending scenario.

 ## Additional Test Utilities
 PHX.Test also provides utilities to make writing and debugging tests easier.